-Currently, Ebtesam (Sammi) Ahmed a Clinical Professor for the Department of Clinical Health Professions at St. John’s University College of Pharmacy and Health Sciences in New York, USA.
-In conjugation with her faculty appointment, she is the Director of the Pharmacy Internship for the MJHS Institute for Innovation in Palliative Care.
-Dr. Ahmed earned her Doctor of Pharmacy (PharmD) from St. John's University and completed a post-graduate pharmacy residency at the University of California, San Francisco.
-She also holds a Master’s degree in Bioethics from Columbia University.
+Ebtesam (Sammi) Ahmed, is a Clinical Professor for the Department of Clinical Health Professions at St. John’s University College of Pharmacy and Health Sciences in New York City, New York, USA.
+In conjugation with her faculty appointment, she is a Clinical Pharmacist at the Supportive Oncology Clinic for Mount Sinai Medical Center, Department of Geriatric and Palliative Care.
+She earned her doctorate in pharmacy (PharmD) from St. John's University and completed a post-graduate pharmacy residency at the University of California, San Francisco.
+She holds a master's degree in bioethics from Columbia University.
 She is a Board-Certified Medication Therapy Management Specialist (BCMTMS) and a Fulbright Specialist Scholar.
-Following her residency, she joined the Department of Pain Medicine and Palliative Care (DPMPC) at Beth Israel Medical Center in New York, where she became the first Clinical Pharmacist to provide clinical pharmacy services for the DPMPC.
+Following her residency, she joined the Department of Pain Medicine and Palliative Care (DPMPC) at Beth Israel Medical Center in New York.
+She became the first clinical pharmacist to provide clinical pharmacy services for the DPMPC.
 She then moved to MJHS Institute for Innovation in Palliative Care, where she served on numerous committees, including research, educational, pharmacy, therapeutic (P&T), and ethics.

-Away from palliative care, she enjoys spending time with family and friends, diving, traveling, swimming, yoga and reading.
+Away from palliative care, she enjoys spending time with family, teaching yoga, reading, and traveling.

 Most Recent Publications